How to organize your roadtrip through Yosemite Park in the Sierra Nevada?

 The Tioga road: the panoramic passage

 The Tioga Road cuts through the mountains, offering spectacular views of alpine peaks and meadows.
-Stop at Tuolumne Meadows for a quiet moment away from the crowds.
+Stop off at Tuolumne Meadows for a quiet moment away from the crowds.

 Where to sleep: Accommodation and strategic cities